CMSCompOps/OpsSpace/README.rst

 .. program-output:: cat example.js

-See :ref:`gen-docs-ref` to see how those comments are rendered.
+See :ref:`js-docs-ref` to see how those comments are rendered.

 .. _shell-style-ref: